brownsarahm/2022-03-23-nsbe/index.md

 Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
+This workshop is only for registered attendees of NSBE's 48th Annual Convention.

 {% if site.carpentry == "swc" %}
 {% include swc/who.html %}
 {% elsif site.carpentry == "dc" %}